acapulco-spl/acapulco_replication_package/README.md

         `<stopping_condition>`: use `evols` for a number of evolutions (default), or `time` for a specific timeout.

-        `<stopping_value>` is an integer number: in case of `evols` as stopping condition it represents the number of evolutions (default 50), in case of `time` it represents the timeout in seconds.
+        `<stopping_value>` is an integer number: in case of `evols` as stopping condition it represents the number of evolutions (default 50), in case of `time` it represents the timeout in milliseconds.

         `<runs>`: an integer specifing the number of runs to be performed.